0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

 **The 0L network is live and running, as is our global community working towards the mission of a transparent, participatory, liberating, open blockchain network for all.
 We have dealt with the challenges of the moment to create a stronger foundation for the future, and we will continue to evolve the technology, social contracts, and norms of the project to best accomplish such a mission.
 Your voice is heard.
-There are more rewards for Carpe miners, as well as a hard commitment for 50% of the funds to flow to community\-building wallets that reward participants that build along with us.**
+There are more rewards for Carpe miners, as well as a hard commitment for 50% of the funds to flow to community-building wallets that reward participants that build along with us.**

 **Carpe diem. ✊☀️**